 Skip to main content

-Learn cash flow basics for running your business more strategically.
+Learn how to help improve cash flow with these strategies for keeping your finances steady.
 Presented by Chase for Business.

 Not every business owner loves to crunch numbers.
 But business cash flow figures are worth watching closely, especially when your business is young and growing.
 In fact, a business with good sales and strong profits can still struggle if it doesn’t pay attention to inflows (cash added to its accounts) and outflows (cash that leaves its accounts).
 That’s why cash flow is so important to small businesses.

 The good news is that any business owner can learn about cash flow and how to use those numbers to guide decisions about operations, investments and more.
-Let’s start with the basics.
+Let’s start with the basics and explore a few ways a business can increase cash flow.

 What is business cash flow?